riscy/shx-for-emacs/README.md

 Everything you need to know about shx's input commands can be found in the help.
 Just type :help on an empty line and press enter.

-These special commands are executed asynchronously of the underlying process because emacs intercepts them as soon as you hit enter.
-For example you can type ":man ssh" even while the underlying process is busy.
+These special commands are executed asynchronously of the underlying shell process because EMACS actually intercepts them.
+For example you can type ":man gcc" even while gcc is busy compiling and a window with the gcc man page will come up in EMACS.

 You can change 'shx-prefix' from ":" to "# ",